Elbrus Resort

-The Elbrus ski resort is located in the Kabardino-Balkarian Republic in the Elbrus region and has been a popular destination on Russia's tourist map for over half a century.
-Tens of thousands of athletes and winter sports enthusiasts from all over the world flock here.
-They are attracted by high-altitude observation decks, ski slopes, a snow park, eco-trails, and the opportunity to climb Elbrus, the highest mountain in Russia and Europe.
-Elbrus is home to the highest cable car in the country, at an altitude of 3,847 meters.
+The Elbrus All-Season Tourist and Recreational Complex (ATRC) is located in the Elbrus region of the Kabardino-Balkarian Republic and has been a popular destination on Russia's tourist map for over half a century.
+Tens of thousands of athletes and winter sports enthusiasts from around the world flock here.
+They are drawn by the high-altitude observation platforms, ski slopes, snow park, hiking eco-trails, and the opportunity to climb Elbrus, the highest mountain in Russia and Europe.
+Elbrus boasts the highest cable car in the country, at an altitude of 3,847 meters.
 Its uniqueness is confirmed by the Russian Book of Records.
-The resort has a well-developed infrastructure: 19.5 km of equipped ski slopes, 7 lifts (including 3 modern gondola lifts), more than 65 km of eco-trails, and about 800 accommodation options of various comfort levels.
-The resort offers the opportunity to enjoy skiing even in spring and summer.
-The skiing season continues until July, with training camps for regional and national Russian teams in alpine skiing and freestyle, as well as all-Russian alpine skiing competitions.
+The resort boasts a well-developed infrastructure: 19.5 km of maintained ski slopes, 7 ski lifts (including 3 modern gondola lifts), over 65 km of nature trails, and approximately 800 accommodations of varying comfort levels.
+The resort offers skiing opportunities even in spring and summer.
+The ski season continues until July, with training camps for regional and national Russian alpine skiing and freestyle teams, and all-Russian alpine skiing competitions taking place.

 Elbrus has launched its annual training camp for professional athletes, including alpine skiers and freestyle skiers.
 Students from sports schools in Moscow, the Moscow region, and Minsk are grooming the Garabashi-Mir trail.
 Sixty-five people have arrived, and in May, they will be joined by members of the Russian national teams, including Paralympic athletes.